JayBrown/Trash-Tools/README.md

 ⚠️ **Note: `undo-trashes` is not yet implemented** and needs some research & a lot of work first.

 ### `unlink`
 Permanently delete (unlink) files.
 Internally, this command uses `rm -rf`.
 In case the executing user has no write access, files will be removed with `sudo -S rm -rf`, and the user needs to enter his administrator password first. ⚠️ As in any situation, please handle permanent file deletions with caution!
+And, of course, protect important files using the Trash Tools. 😉

 ## Uninstall Trash Tools
 * delete the repository and all copies or symbolic links of the following CLIs: `tt-setup` `uunlnk` `list-protected` `trashes` `empty-trashes` `undo-trashes` `unlink`